blueandhack/WALL-E/README.md

 - right
 - left

-When you input begin, and wait it turn around.
-You can see `result.csv` file.
-Then, input `python3 draw.py` to generate a plot by the csv file.
+When you input `begin`, we should wait it scan around.
+Then, you can see `result.csv` file in the same directory.
+Last, input `python3 draw.py` to generate a plot by the csv file.

 ![](https://i.imgur.com/L4EjPBr.png)